All departments

 California Department of Forestry and Fire Protection (CAL FIRE)

 The men and women of the California Department of Forestry and Fire Protection (CAL FIRE) are dedicated to the fire protection and stewardship of over 31 million acres of California's privately-owned wildlands.
 In addition, the Department provides varied emergency services in 36 of the State's 58 counties via contracts with local governments.
+Visit the CAL FIRE About to learn about our values and organization, and strategic plans.

 Topics: Safety and emergencies